kubenext/lissio/docs/FAQ.md

 Open Issues can be found here:
 - [Open Issues](https://github.com/kubenext/lissio/issues)

-## Q: Can Octant connect to multiple clusters at the same time?
+## Q: Can Lissio connect to multiple clusters at the same time?

 No.

-Octant can only connect to a single cluster at a time, but for convenience provides a context switcher that allows you to select the current context without the need to restart.
+Lissio can only connect to a single cluster at a time, but for convenience provides a context switcher that allows you to select the current context without the need to restart.

-## Q: Why doesn't Octant support Feature X?
+## Q: Why doesn't Lissio support Feature X?

-Octant is a community driven project with contributions from volunteers around the world.
+Lissio is a community driven project with contributions from volunteers around the world.

 If a feature you want is not already on our [Roadmap](https://github.com/kubenext/lissio/blob/master/ROADMAP.md), please feel free to [file an issue](https://github.com/kubenext/lissio/issues/new) and request it, or submit a Pull Request with your feature to be reviewed and [merged](https://github.com/kubenext/lissio/blob/master/CONTRIBUTING.md).

-## Q: When will Octant get Feature X?
+## Q: When will Lissio get Feature X?

 See our [roadmap](../ROADMAP.md) for tentative features in a 1.0 release.

-## Q: What are the system requirements to run Octant?
+## Q: What are the system requirements to run Lissio?

-Octant supports running on macOS, Windows and Linux using either [pre-built binaries](https://github.com/kubenext/lissio/releases) or [building directly from source.](https://github.com/kubenext/lissio/blob/master/HACKING.md)
+Lissio supports running on macOS, Windows and Linux using either [pre-built binaries](https://github.com/kubenext/lissio/releases) or [building directly from source.](https://github.com/kubenext/lissio/blob/master/HACKING.md)

-Octant requires an active KUBECONFIG (i.e. kubectl configured and working).
+Lissio requires an active KUBECONFIG (i.e. kubectl configured and working).

-Octant does not reqiure special permissions within your cluster because it uses your local kubeconfig information.
+Lissio does not reqiure special permissions within your cluster because it uses your local kubeconfig information.

-## Q: How can I configure Octant to run in my Cluster?
+## Q: How can I configure Lissio to run in my Cluster?

-While Octant is designed to run on a developers desktop or laptop, it is possible to configure Octant to run inside a Kubernetes Cluster.
+While Lissio is designed to run on a developers desktop or laptop, it is possible to configure Lissio to run inside a Kubernetes Cluster.
 Instructions are located here: https://github.com/kubenext/lissio/tree/master/examples/in-cluster

-## Q: Where can I get help with Octant?
+## Q: Where can I get help with Lissio?

 The best way to get help is to file an issue on GitHub:
 - https://github.com/kubenext/lissio/issues